dscho/xkcd/content/comics/2012-7-9-united-shapes.md

 [Idaho contains a garden gnome sitting down.]

-[Montana contains one half of a muffin, sideways.]
+[Montana contains half of a muffin turned on its side.]

 [North Dakota and South Dakota contain the top and bottom halves of a guitar amplifier speaker cabinet, respectively.]

-[Minnesota contains $160 in $20 bills.]
+[Minnesota contains $160 in $20 bills, tied together.]

 [Upper peninsula and lower peninsula of Michigan contain an eagle and a mitten, respectively.]

-[Ohio contains a single piece of underwear.]
+[Ohio contains a single pair of white underwear briefs.]

 [Pennsylvania contains a very thick book with a bookmark.]